CanningRoad/canningroad.github.io/_posts/2020-03-21-coronavirus-response.md

 permalink: /coronavirus/
 ---

+## Update - 23rd July

+We will be reopening for services every two weeks, starting on the 9th of August.

+Click the following link to download and read our [COVID-19 Risk Assessment](/assets/COVID-19-Risk-Assessment-Canning-Road.pdf).

 ## Update - 23rd May

 Please check our [latest news posts][news] for activities taking place online, including the [Marriage Course][marriage] and [Sundays Online][so]!